asterginete/scrapy-amazon-bestseller/README.md

-# Amazon Best Sellers Scraper
+# Scrapy Web Scrapers for Amazon and Etsy

-This scraper is built using the Scrapy framework and is designed to extract the top 10 items from various best seller categories on Amazon.
+This project contains Scrapy spiders designed to extract data from Amazon's Best Sellers and Etsy's category pages.

 ## Features

-- Reads a list of Amazon best seller URLs from a text file.
-- Extracts the top 10 items from each provided category.
+- **Amazon Best Sellers Spider**: Extracts the top 10 items from various best seller categories on Amazon.
+- **Etsy Category Spider**: Scrapes all visible attributes of items from provided Etsy category pages.
+- **User Agent Rotation**: Uses a rotation of user agents to reduce the risk of being blocked.
-- Outputs the scraped data to a CSV file.
+- **Logging Pipeline**: Logs the scraped items for debugging purposes.
+- **Database Storage Pipeline (Placeholder)**: A skeleton pipeline for storing scraped items in a database.

 ## Prerequisites